Is it easy to get a personal loan?

 Short & mid-term personal loans

 These loans can have a term of between 30 days and 10 years.
-Quick cash loans, payday loans and auto loans belong to this group.
+Quick loans, payday loans, and car loans belong to this group.
 Credit cards and overdrafts fall into this term category as well, even though they are not loans but lines of credit.

-With a short or mid term loan, you can typically borrow between NZ$100 and NZ$30,000.
+With a short or mid-term loan, you can typically borrow between NZ$100 and NZ$30,000.
 You may be able to borrow more as well.
 It all depends on your income and on your ability to repay the loan.
-Most short and mid term loans are unsecured and as a result, the lender assumes a higher risk and charges a higher interest rate.
+Most short and mid-term loans are unsecured and as a result, the lender assumes a higher risk and charges a higher interest rate.
+Personal loans for bad credit carry the highest interest rates.

-The lender takes into account the credit record of the applicant when determining the interest rate as well.
+The lender takes into account the credit report of the applicant when determining the interest rate as well.
 Riskier borrowers also have to pay higher interest.
+Personal loan interest rates vary according to your personal eligibility criteria.

 Overall, unsecured personal loans are useful for dealing with cash emergencies and for financing small purchases and projects.
 They are easy to get especially for people with high disposable income and good credit history.
-They should not be used for repaying other loans because they have higher interest rate compared to their secured counterparts.
+They should not be used to repay other loans because they have a higher interest rate than their secured counterparts.